hicksjduk/channel/README.md

 ```

 **Note** that this implementation of the select differs from Go in how it behaves when all the selected
 channels are closed.
-In these circumstances, Go executes the handler for one of the cases, and which handler that is
+In these circumstances, Go executes the handler for one of the cases, and which handler
-is apparently chosen at random.
-The Java implementation executes no handler at all, not even the default handler
+to execute is apparently chosen at random.
+The Java implementation executes no handler at all, not even the
-if one is specified, and the `run()` method returns a boolean result - `true` if any case handler or the default
+default handler if one is specified, and the `run()` method returns a boolean result - `true` if any case
-handler was run, and `false` if none was run because all the channels are closed.
+handler or the default handler was run, and `false` if none was run because all the channels are closed.

-The execution of a random case
-handler in Go is useful only in allowing the code to detect the case where all channels are closed, though since
+The execution of a random case handler in Go is useful only in allowing the code to detect the case where
-the choice of handler is non-deterministic, all handlers must cater for that possibility.
+all channels are closed, though since the choice of handler is non-deterministic, all handlers must cater
-I think it is arguable that the Java implementation presented here is an improvement as it separates the closure
+for that possibility.
+I think it is arguable that the Java implementation presented here is an improvement
-concern from the processing of values.
+as it separates the closure concern from the processing of values.